A11en4z/RS-MKSGG/README.md

 RS-MKSGG is constructed by selecting scenes containing ships (e.g., ports, canals, dams) from the STAR dataset。

-STAR Dataset is at : https://linlin-dev.github.io/project/STAR.
+Origin STAR Dataset is at : https://linlin-dev.github.io/project/STAR.